What is XUMO and is it free?

 How does XUMO work?

 XUMO operates as an over-the-top (OTT) streaming service, meaning it delivers content directly to users via the internet,passing traditional cable or satellite providers.
 Users can access XUMO on various devices, including smart TVs, streaming media players, smartphones, and tablets.
-The service is available as a standalone app or integrated into select smart TV models.
+The service is available as a standalone app or as a pre-installed channel on certain devices.

 Is XUMO free?

 Yes, XUMO is completely free to use.
-The platform generates revenue through advertisements, which are displayed before and during the streaming of content.
-These ads help support the service and allow users to enjoy a wide range of entertainment without any subscription fees.
+The service is ad-supported, which means that users will encounter occasional advertisements while watching their favorite content.
+However, these ads help support the platform and allow XUMO to offer its extensive library of free content to users without any subscription fees.

 What content does XUMO offer?